TophatSynth/medic_backup/Lecture Notes/Week 4/Cell Adhesion and Extracellular Matrix.md

 		- Cartilage and bone
 - Loose connective tissue beneath basal membrane of epithelia is composed of ground substance, more cells and the ECM
 ## Extracellular matrix
-- Mediates organisation of cells into tissues, intracellular signalling pathways, proliferation and gene expression
+- Function: Mediates organisation of cells into tissues, and the coordination of cellular function via the activation of intracellular signalling pathways that control cell growth, proliferation and gene expression
 - Difference between different ECM's based on
 	- Quantitative differences in the types/amounts of ECM
 	- Modifications in organisation